spotandjake/COIS-2240-Assignment3/README.md

 ## Building

-If you have nix installed you can use the tasksystem however the project still builds fine without it you just need to run the commands normally and ensure `java 8` is installed:
+If you have nix installed you can use the tasksystem however the project still builds fine without it you just need to run the commands normally and ensure `java 8` and `gradle` is installed:

 ### Nix: